hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 When finished you (and your collaborators) should be able to use use the software, by just loading the user/workspace related module and the module for the installed package.

-## Adapting Easyconfigs
+## Adapting EasyConfigs
-in the following description and example we update an existing old easyconfig for newer versions.
+in the following description and example we update an existing old EasyConfig for newer versions.
 In our case we want to update the version of Relion, the toolchain, and dependent libraries it is build with.

 - setup EasyBuild environment
 ```